vecma-project/VECMAtk/tutorials/M18/easyvvuq-qcgpj/guide/EasyVVUQ & QCGPJ - Tutorial.md

 -   Typical initialisation of a Campaign and generation of samples.

--   Instantiation of EasyVVUQ-QCGPJ Executor.
+-   Instantiation of EasyVVUQ-QCGPJ Executor (`easypj.Executor()`).

 -   Set up of the QCG PJ Manager instance using the Executor's `create_manager` method.

 -   Definition of tasks for Encoding and Execution steps of EasyVVUQ that will be executed as QCG Pilot Job tasks.
 Each definition of task includes the specification of resource requirements that the task consume.
+The tasks are added to the Executor using the `add_task` method.

--   Parallel processing of the encodings and executions with QCG Pilot Job using a predefined scheme of submission (`SubmitOrder`).
+-   Parallel processing of the encodings and executions with QCG Pilot Job using a predefined scheme of submission (`SubmitOrder`) initiated by the `run` method.

 -   Termination of QCG PJ Manager using the Executor's `terminate_manager` method.